 CFR and external debt will reduce as borrowings are repaid through income and will reach a point in time when debt is fully repaid and the ongoing income will be transferred to benefit the general fund.

-The graph is based on general fund only and excludes HRA as this is ringfenced.
+The graph is based on general fund only and excludes HRA as this is ringfenced and shown separately.